chunquanlipathway/scvmap_reproducibility/scATAC/data/README.md

 # Data Description

-> This folder will generate a total of four files:
+> This directory includes 10 files:
 >
 > 1. cell_anno.txt: Cell annotation file for single-cell samples (large file size not uploaded to Github).
 (Excluding age, gender, and drug resistance information).
 > 2. cell_type_anno.txt: Cell type annotation file for single-cell samples (the file is too large and has not been uploaded to Github).
 (Excluding age, gender, and drug resistance information).